Mediawen/watson-go-sdk/README.md

 To synthesize text, you have to specify the input text, the audio format and the voice.

-  Here is the list of voices as of September, 2015.
+  Here is the list of Voices in September, 2015.

     ```
     en-US male     => en-US_MichaelVoice